ProjectNerva/REHS-SpatialIntelligenceProject/TECHNICAL.md

    (`kHoldStillSec`) for a clean bias estimate -- console prints `[GATE] hold still` until this clears.
-5. **The moment `[GATE] motion confirmed` prints, start continuous, deliberate translational motion -- walking or side-stepping, not panning/rotating in place.** Pure rotation lets the IMU observe orientation change but not scale/gravity, which is what stalls initialization.
+5. **The moment `[GATE] motion confirmed` prints, start continuous, deliberate translational motion -- walking or side-stepping, not panning/rotating in place.** Pure rotation moves the camera center almost not at all, so it doesn't count as `dist` above.
-6. **Sustain that motion for at least 15-20 uninterrupted seconds** right at the start, before doing anything else -- this is the window that needs to clear VIBA 2.
-Treat it like a dedicated "calibration walk," not just a warm-up.
+6. **Whenever a reset happens (or at the very start), commit to at least 10 seconds of uninterrupted motion with no near-stop.** This is the actual fragile window, not a soft suggestion -- a single pause under ~2cm of travel between keyframes inside this window kills the map instantly and the 10-second countdown restarts from zero on the next map.
+Watch the `[DEBUG] Tracking state:` log for `NOT_INITIALIZED -> OK` transitions -- that's when the clock starts.
-7. **Never hold still or pure-pan for more than ~2-3 seconds at a stretch, for the entire recording, not just the start.** Measured from `run8`'s actual IMU data: the code's own motion gate checks a 0.3 m/s² acceleration std-dev threshold, and 28% of that recording's 1-second windows fell below it -- including two sustained ~5-7 second dead patches mid-recording.
-A patch that long is enough to stall or kill an in-progress IMU initialization even if visual tracking is going fine.
+7. **After that first 10 seconds, keep going for a total of ~15-20s** to give VIBA 2 a chance -- this part is real but comparatively forgiving, since the hard kill-switch is already behind you.
 8. Keep motion smooth, not jerky -- avoid whip-fast rotations or sudden stops, especially in the first few seconds after any tracking loss, when the map is freshly reset and has very few points to match against.